ava-labs/avalanche-docs/docs/subnets/customize-a-subnet.md

 This should only be used as a last resort alternative to forking subnet-evm and specifying the network upgrade in code.

-As use of a network upgrade to modify state is not part of the normal operation of the EVM.
+Using a network upgrade to modify state is not part of normal operations of the EVM.
 You should ensure the modifications do not invalidate any of the assumptions of deployed contracts or cause incompatibilities with downstream infrastructure such as block explorers.

 :::

-The timestamps for upgrades set in `stateUpgrades` must be in increasing order.
-`stateUpgrades` can be specified along with `precompileUpgrades` or by itself.